 Ethics of Human Experimentation.
-The notice of contributors is drawn to the guide-lines in the Declaration of Helsinki (1964) (British Medical Journal (1964) ii, 177-178) and to the Report of ELSE as printed in British Journal of Nutrition (1973) 29, 149.
+The notice of contributors is drawn to the guide-lines in the Declaration of Helsinki (1964) (British Medical Journal (1964) ii, 177-178), the Report of ELSE as printed in British Journal of Nutrition (1973) 29, 149, the Guidelines on the Practice of Ethics Committees Involved in Medical Research Involving Human Subjects, (1990) (London: The Royal College of Physicians) and to the Guidelines for the Ethical Conduct of Medical Research Involving Children, published in 1992 by the British Paediatric Association, 5 St Andrew's Place, Regents Park, London NW1 4LB.
 A paper describing any experimental work on human subjects should include a statement that the Ethical Committee in the Institution in which the work was performed has approved it and the authors should submit a copy of the letter of approval with the paper.
 A paragraph headed Ethical considerations in which the experiments are discussed and justified from an ethical standpoint should form the last paragraph of the Experimental section.